Middle Eastern Glazed Salmon

 1. How to cook salmon perfectly - I prefer my salmon cooked medium-rare – beautifully pink and flaky in the middle with just-set edges.
 Since this recipe uses skinless fillets, oven-roasting with a halfway basting creates an almost caramelised crust from the marinade.
 For sizeable fillets (around 250g each), an 18-20 minute cooking time delivers the best results.

-Check out my other Mains -
+Check out my other Middle Eastern Recipes -

 Next